oracle-devrel/devo.tutorials/modernize-healthcare-graalvm.md

 The Clinical API was subjected to a medium spike load as part of the warm-up phase and peak throughput phase.

-{% img assets/modernize-healthcare-load-test.png "Load Test Configuration" %}
+{% imgx assets/modernize-healthcare-load-test.png "Load Test Configuration" %}
-{% img assets/modernize-healthcare-responsetimegraph.png "Response Time Graph" %}
+{% imgx assets/modernize-healthcare-responsetimegraph.png "Response Time Graph" %}
-{% img assets/modernize-healthcare-summary-report.png "Summary report of results" %}
+{% imgx assets/modernize-healthcare-summary-report.png "Summary report of results" %}

 The evaluation results are summarized in the table below.
 GraalVM performed better than Open JDK8 in most of the runs and gets better for longer runs.

-{% img assets/modernize-healthcare-perform-characteristics.png  “Performance characteristics of GraalVM Enterprise vs. other runtimes” %}
+{% imgx assets/modernize-healthcare-perform-characteristics.png  “Performance characteristics of GraalVM Enterprise vs. other runtimes” %}

 ## Conclusion